johannphilippe/hypercurve/README.md

 # What is it ?

-A set of classes to create composite curves and export them in various format.
+A set of classes to create hypbrid curves and use them for audio and music (or whatever).
 Currently, you can export curves as `.wav` files.

 ## Implemented curves